 The concept of Triangular Trade shows that the Slaves bought in West Africa would be transported across the Atlantic.
 In the West Indies they would be sold to Sugar Plantation owners.
 In the North American colonies they would be sold into a wider variety of economic contexts.
 Cotton and Rice were the basis of Plantation style crop growth.
 However there were other uses for Slaves in the more moderate climate of the New England colonies and beyond.

-That Triangular Trade existed is beyond doubt.
-It is covered on this page.
-What is less well covered is that this largely excludes much of the slave economy related produce from the North American colonies.
+Triangular Trade excludes some of the slave economy related to produce from the North American colonies.
 Yes, there was a European market for cotton, for example, this in itself was not sufficient to convey fully laden vessels across the Atlantic back to Britain on each journey though.
 These North American colonies not only exported cotton resultant from a slave economy back to Europe but also traded extensively with the developing West Indies.

 North America – West Indies Trade